microsoft/vscode-dev-containers/containers/kitchensink-aws/README.md

 This is a template for a multilanguage development environment for working with Terraform and AWS.

-At a minimum you should edit the various environment variables in the [docker-compose.yml](.devcontainer/docker-compose.yml).
+At a minimum you should edit the various environment variables in the [docker-compose.yml](.devcontainer/docker-compose.yml) and uncomment the relevant line for your OS if you want to mount your terraform.rc file for use with [Terraform Cloud](https://learn.hashicorp.com/terraform/cloud/tf_cloud_gettingstarted).

 A variation of this has been used for limited development on Windows.
 It has not been tested on Mac/Linux.
-Mac/Linux users will need to change mount points in the [docker-compose.yml](.devcontainer/docker-compose.yml).

-It is suggested you comment out things you don't need from the [Dockerfile](.devcontainer/Dockerfile), [devcontainer.json](.devcontainer/devcontainer.json), and if not using Postgres, the [docker-compose.yml](.devcontainer/docker-compose.yml).
+It is suggested you comment out things you don't need from the [Dockerfile](.devcontainer/Dockerfile) and [devcontainer.json](.devcontainer/devcontainer.json).

 The Dockerfile has been built in layers and each is commented so you can comment out any you don't need/want.